Differentiating Your Product

 Price differentiation is usually the least desirable option for a salesperson because you will end up paying for it – in the short term, with a smaller commission check; in the long term, because customers will come to expect those lower prices in the future.
 Offering a discount should be a last resort if quality and service differentiation fails.

 You can differentiate on quality by pointing out features of your product that are missing from its competitors.
 A little company research may uncover other plusses, such as extra quality assurance during the manufacturing process or an above-average reliability record.
-Other quality options include a free trial before purchase (which gives the prospect a chance to see how exceptional your product is) and a warranty period or both after purchase.
+Other quality options include a free trial before purchase (which gives the prospect a chance to see how exceptional your product is) or a warranty period after purchase.

 Service differentiation often has to do with how the prospect is treated after purchase.
 Giving your prospect the royal treatment during the sales cycle will reassure him that your company will continue in the same vein after he buys.
 Customer testimonials can also help.
-And cultivating allies with your coworkers from other departments can be extremely helpful.
+And cultivating allies among your coworkers from other departments can be extremely helpful.
 A friend in the shipping department who can arrange for quick, hassle-free delivery or a tech support rep who will do you a favor by providing extra help with setup will go far to differentiate your company's service in your prospect's eyes.